-Counts as an Employability Requirement or Elective for the Certification of Completion
+Counts as an Employability Requirement or Elective for the Certification of Completion foundation and academic enrichment.

-Applied Human Development and Wellness is valuable for all students as a life foundation and academic enrichment.
 Course content includes individuals' physical, social, emotional, and moral development and wellness across the lifespan.
 Major topics include principles of human development and wellness; impacts of family on human development and wellness; factors that affect human development and wellness; practices that promote human development and wellness; managing resources and services related to human development and wellness; and career exploration in human development and wellness.
 Life events and contemporary issues addressed in this course include (but are not limited to) change; stress; abuse; personal safety; and relationships among lifestyle choices, health and wellness conditions, and diseases.
 A project or community based approach that utilizes problem solving skills, communication, leadership, self-determination skills, and management processes is recommended in order to apply and generalize these skills in authentic settings.